KenKundert/nestedtext/doc/examples.rst

 ==========================

-This example shows how to use voluptuous_ to validate and parse a *NestedText* file.
+This example shows how to use voluptuous_ to validate and parse a *NestedText* file and it demonstrates how to use the *keymap* argument from :func:`loads` or :func:`load` to add location information to *Voluptuous* error messages.

 The input file is the same as in the previous example, i.e. deployment settings for a web server:

 .. literalinclude:: ../examples/deploy.nt
    :language: nestedtext